Eilzugwagen: Modernisation

-Städtewagen / yl coaches
+yl-coaches

 Classes

 From 1951 the DB acquired new coaches for semi-fast services called Städtewagen or city coaches.
 These were the first coaches in the DB to be built to the new UIC template for X class coaches and had a standard length of 26.4 m.
 These coaches had, in addition to the end doors, a double door in the middle.
 The doors were of the swing door type.
 Like the UIC express coaches they were of welded, all-steel construction and were equipped with the rubber corridor connectors commonly used today.

 Minden-Deutz bogies were fitted.
 On these coaches the 2nd class (1st class after the 1956 reform) areas were open plan.
 By the entrance ways at each end of the coach was a toilet.
 The coaches were fitted for both steam and electric heating and were rated at up to 120 km/h.

 The following variants were procured: C4ymg-51 (later Bylb 421), BC4yg (later ABylb 411), CPwymg-51, a large number of which were fitted with driver's cabs for push-pull operations and designated as CPwygmf (later BDylbf 456).
 The driver's cab end of the coach had an inset entrance located one compartment-length from the end to make room for the cab.

 These coaches were joined by four luggage/buffet cars of class CRrymg-54 (later BRyl 446) and prototypes of 1st class open coaches, the Aymg-52, later reclassified as Ayl 401.
 The code letter b was only given to coaches with control wiring, their classification until 1975 being …ym(b).